isi-mube/isi-mube/README.md

 I'm a Cytotechnologist with over 5 years of experience in cytology, anatomical pathology, education & digital pathology.
-My passion for continuous learning has led me to pursue new skills in Python, SQL, and Machine Learning for data analysis at Ironhack's bootcamp.
+My motivation for continuous learning has led me to pursue new skills in Python, SQL, and Machine Learning for data analysis at Ironhack's bootcamp.

 Find me on: